 Here’s a list of the best sit down cheap eats London has to offer.

-• Pizza Union – Kings Cross & Holborn.
-One of the most fantastic sit-down cheap eats in London, this Pizza place offers some pizzas for less than £5.
+- Pizza Union – Kings Cross & Holborn.
+One of the best sit-down cheap eats in London.
+Their 12″ pizzas run £4–7.50.
+Even the cocktails and wine are £5.

-• Roti King – Malaysian spot serving curries, rice, and noodles.
-Several locations all around London.
+- Roti King – Malaysian spot serving curries, rice, and noodles with multiple locations around London.
+Mains run £9.50–11.95.What to order: The dhal or the murtabak

-• Marugame Udon – Japanese noodle chain with steaming bowls of udon and sides.
+- Marugame Udon – Japanese noodle chain with steaming bowls of udon and sides.
+Bowls run £4.95–13.95.

-• Cafe Metro Express – Small Moroccan café with budget-friendly wraps.
+- Cafe Metro Express – Small Moroccan café with budget-friendly wraps in the £7–9 range.

-• Gerry’s Hot Subs – American-style sub shop serving large, filling sandwiches at affordable prices.
+- Gerry’s Hot Subs – American-style sub shop with large, filling sandwiches.
+Subs run £9–14.

-• Devi Dhaba – Small Indian spot with curries and street food style dishes.
+- Devi Dhaba – Small Indian spot with curries and street food style dishes.
+You can get a choice of 3 curries with rice for £6.
+Fantastic deal!

-• Thenga Café – Vegan friendly café with plant-based dishes at fair prices.
+- Thenga Café – Vegan friendly café with plant-based dishes at fair prices.
+Mains around £11.

-• Eat Tokyo – Japanese restaurant serving sushi, etc. with large portions for great prices.
+- Eat Tokyo – Japanese restaurant serving sushi, etc. with large portions for great prices.
+Mains £10–12.50.

-• Marie’s Thai Café – Fry ups by day Thai dishes in the evening.
+- Marie’s Thai Café – Fry ups by day, Thai dishes in the evening.
+Mains £8–12.

 Grab-and-Go Cheap Eats in London